-At Marketing Trends we are discovering what drives Australia’s top marketers.
-Being a full-time CMO, an enthusiastic teacher as well as a freelance consultor, Tom is the ultimate passionate marketer.
-He tells us about his sources of inspiration, the future challenges of the industry and his top recommendations in this interview.
+At Marketing Trends, we are discovering what drives Australia’s top marketers.
+Being a full-time CMO, an enthusiastic teacher, as well as a freelance consultant, Tom Willis is the ultimate passionate marketer.
+He tells us about his sources of inspiration, the future challenges of the industry, and his top recommendations in this interview.

 My career started when I was studying at UTS.
 I did my BA in Arts in Communication, which focused on public communication, advertising, marketing and journalism.

-During my first year, I was interested in the psychology behind behaviors and actions.
+During my first year, I was interested in the psychology behind behaviours and actions.
 I wanted to learn more about the role marketing plays in influencing people and helping businesses thrive.

 At first, I found advertising hard.
 I prefer things to be clear-cut and backed by data rather than subjective.
 Somehow, I found it challenging to reconcile the idea that it was all about comparing opinions and creative works.

 It was when I took up my first job in 2010 at Spreets that I actually started to understand what I wanted to do.

 Spreets was an early version of Groupon here in Australia, and they were looking for someone to help with customer service and reporting.
 When I saw the ad at the job board at UTS, I applied and managed to secure the role.

 Working at Spreets was a real eye-opening experience, different to my idea of a marketing role.
 Everything at Spreets was done through data.
 My managers showed me how to set up a Facebook ad and how to reach a specific audience based on location, age, gender and other demographics.
 At that moment, I realised I could compliment the subjective side of advertising with the measurable, impartial one.

 This allowed me to find my way into digital marketing, knowing that I wanted to have a data-driven approach.